Privacy notice

 We explain in this notice in general terms how we collect and handle personal data.

-We process your personal data for a number of reasons, all of which help us to fulfil our Terms of Reference.
+We process your personal data for a number of reasons, all of which help us to perform our duty under the law.

-We may approach you to ask you to give evidence to the Inquiry, in which case we will retain any additional personal data you provide to us and we may use it to contact you about the work of the Inquiry.
+We may approach you to ask you to provide evidence to the Inquiry, in which case we will retain any personal data in the evidence you provide to us and we may use it to contact you about the work of the Inquiry.

-If you provide us with evidence, whether by giving a statement, or in response to a statutory notice under section 21 of the Inquiries Act 2005 requiring you to submit written evidence, or by attending the Inquiry to give evidence in person, or in any other way, we will retain any personal data you provide in doing so.
-Also we will retain any personal data which you provide in any communications we have with you in relation to your evidence.
-We will use any such personal data to help us with our investigations and/or otherwise fulfil our Terms of Reference.
+If you provide us with evidence, for example by meeting with us to provide a statement, or in writing in response to a statutory notice under section 21 of the Inquiries Act 2005, or by attending an Inquiry hearing to give evidence in person at a hearing, or in any other way, we will retain any personal data you provide in doing so.
+We will also retain any personal data you provide in any communications we have with you.
+We will use any such personal data to help us do the work we need to do to fulfil our Terms of Reference.

-We also recover records from a range of sources, including providers of residential care for children, local authorities, Police Scotland, the Crown and Procurator Fiscal Service, and the Scottish Government.
+The law also allows us to recover records and information and we regularly require to do so.
+These can include personal data from a range of sources, including providers of residential care for children, local authorities, Police Scotland, the Crown Office and Procurator Fiscal Service, and the Scottish Government.

-The records we recover might include personal data including sensitive personal data such as data relating to a person’s criminal convictions, offences, private life or sexual orientation.
+The records we recover might contain personal data which could include sensitive data (‘special category data’) such as data relating to a person’s racial or ethnic origin, health, or sexual orientation.
+Personal data might also include data relating to a person’s criminal convictions (‘criminal offence data’).

 We keep your personal data secure and only share it with those who need to see it.